 Seeing my confused expression, Kip cupped his hand over his mouth and said, "Have you forgotten, Princess?
 They're your servants."

-I nodded slowly.
-Servants, huh?
-Hoo, boy.
+I crinkled my brow.
+I didn't forget, Kip, I'm not the actual princess!
+Hoo, boy, I thought, feeling overwhelmed.
+Servants.
 This was going to take some getting used to.
-Back home, I don't usually have people waiting on my every move.
+Back home, I didn't usually have people waiting on my every move.

 "Here," one of the servants said, thrusting an object into my hands.
 "Put this on!"

 I looked down at my hands, which now held a silver tiara.